alpal923/alpal923.github.io/_posts/2023-12-11-translating-viking-data.md

 ```

 ## Conclusion
 This process allowed me to create a dataset more useful for the EDA and dashboard creation.
 While it wasn't perfect (some fields stayed Swedish) this is a much more usable set than before!
+To see what kind of analysis I did, visit my [EDA post](https://alpal923.github.io/2023/12/12/EDA-insights.html).

 ## Code Repo
 To see the full code for this process, visit this repo: